MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 #### Update your Slack app

 Navigate back to the [Slack API dashboard]([https://api.slack.com/apps]) and select your app.
-You now need to configure 2 URLs for your app and subscribe to the appropriate events.
+You now need to configure two URLs for your app and subscribe to the appropriate events.

 1. In the **OAuth & Permissions** tab, the **Redirect URL** should be your bot's URL, plus the `api/slack` endpoint you specified in your newly created controller.
 For example, `https://yourboturl.com/api/slack`.

 ![Slack redirect URL](media/bot-service-adapter-connect-slack/redirect-url.png)

-2. In the **Event Subscriptions** tab, fill in the **Request URL** with the same URL you used in step 1.
+1. In the **Event Subscriptions** tab, fill in the **Request URL** with the same URL you used in step 1.

-3. Enable events using the toggle at the top of the page.
+1. Enable events using the toggle at the top of the page.

-4. Expand the **Subscribe to bot events** section and use the **Add Bot User Event** button to subscribe to the **im_created** and **message.im** events.
+1. Expand the **Subscribe to bot events** section and use the **Add Bot User Event** button to subscribe to the **im_created** and **message.im** events.

 ![Slack event subscriptions](media/bot-service-adapter-connect-slack/event-subscriptions.png)

 ### Test your bot with adapter in Slack

-Your Slack app is now configured and you can now login to the Slack workspace you installed your app into.
-(You will see it listed under the 'Apps' section of the left hand menu.)
+Your Slack app is now configured and you can login to the Slack workspace where you installed your application.
+You will see it listed under the 'Apps' section of the left hand menu.
 Select your app and try sending a message.
 You should see it echoed back to you in the IM window.
 This picture shows an example:

 ![Slack bot response](media/channels/slack-BotAdapterchat.png)